 - (1) The provisions of this policy, in respect of the supply of electricity to a customer, shall constitute the payment conditions of the Municipality as licensee, contemplated in section 21(5) of the Electricity Regulation Act No. 4 of 2006. - (2) Service charges in respect of electricity shall be determined in accordance with metered consumption. - (3) Monthly accounts shall be rendered for electricity consumption and the customer shall effect payment thereof by the due date. - (4) Availability charges for electricity, where applicable, are levied annually for a specific financial year but recovered in monthly instalments to assist its customers.
-In the case of the consolidated account of a customer being in arrear during a specific financial year the full amount becomes due and payable with immediate effect. - (5) The tariffs to calculate the electricity charges are determined annually, approved by Council and contained in the tariff book produced by the Municipality.
+In the case of the account of a customer being in arrear during a specific financial year the full amount becomes due and payable with immediate effect.
+With regards to pre-paid electricity meters, the monthly availability charge (or any potential accumulated availability charges) would need to be recovered first from any vended amount, before additional electricity units can be attributed for use on the consumer's prepaid electricity meter. - (5) The tariffs to calculate the electricity charges are determined annually, approved by Council and contained in the tariff book and related schedules produced by the Municipality. - (6) Prepaid electricity charges are paid for in advance and consumption of the credit available will be debited accordingly.